ucldc/ucds/README.md

 UC Discovery Service
 ====================

 Middleman project to build simple shibboleth "discovery service" for UC campuses

+# How would I use this?

+This is for use with [shibboleth](https://shibboleth.net) a single sign on software used by the [InCommon](http://www.incommon.org) identity federation that the University of California participates in.

+# Using

  * Install http://bower.io for web dev package magic
    * requires https://npmjs.org and http://nodejs.org